-How we are supporting our University community
+Supporting our University community

 The University of Melbourne continues to work closely with the Australian and Victorian governments and our own health experts.
 Our priority is the health, safety and wellbeing of our University community and we are doing everything we can to reduce infection rates in the community.

-We have enhanced our health and wellbeing services, including telehealth, COVID‑19 hotline and testing at the University of Melbourne Health Service, our Safer Community Program, Counselling and Psychological Services and an outreach program for students.
+We have enhanced our health and wellbeing services, including telehealth, COVID‑19 hotline and vaccinations at the University of Melbourne Health Service, our Safer Community Program, Counselling and Psychological Services and an outreach program for students.

 Graduate researchers enrolled on or before 1 March 2020 are eligible for up to 6 months extra to complete their projects.
 PhD candidates nearing the end of their candidature, whose projects are affected by the pandemic, may apply for a stipend extension.